microsoft/ACV/self_managing_systems/microservice/paper_artifact_arXiv_2407_14402/README.md

 ```

 ### Step 2: Configure the LLMs
-Before running ACV-LLM, you need configure your LLMs first, those configurations will be used by `ClusterMangaer` and `Maintainer`.
+Before running the actual experiemnts, you need configure your LLMs first.
+Those configurations will be used by `ClusterMangaer` and `Maintainer`.
 You should create your own config file `conf/secret.yaml`, by copying `conf/secret_template.yaml` and edit endpoint config as follows:

 **OpenAI**
 ```yaml